pfrazee/json-lz/README.md

 # JSON LZ

 Pronounced "JSON Lazy."
-An alternative to JSON-LD that's designed to maximize compatibility between the schemas of projects with a minimal amount of forethought.
+An alternative to JSON-LD that's designed to maximize compatibility.

-Provides:

- - A metadata schema for describing vocabularies in JSON documents.
- - Toolsets to...
+Provides toolsets to:

  - Identify the vocabularies of JSON documents,
  - Transform between schema-vocabularies, and
-   - Provide smart fallbacks when support isn't possible.
+ - Detect "fatal ambiguities" and fall back to smart defaults.

 **Status:** Work in progress.